malramsay64/phd-thesis/01_Introduction/Crystal_Growth.md

 Much of the world we interact with is built using solid materials, from all the electronics within your phone, to the skyscrapers that tower over us.
-All these applications demand materials which have properties better suited for their particular task, whether that is strength, corrosion resistance, magnetic properties, and many others.
+Each application has specific requirements on the materials used whether that is strength, corrosion resistance, magnetic properties, among many others.
-One of the main methods for the formation of these materials is from the melt.
+One of the key methods of forming these materials is from the melt.
-The properties of these materials can be influenced by the crystal structure which forms, and also the micro-structure of the crystal. [@Granasy2004] This involves understanding all aspects of crystal growth so we have the control to design the materials we need.
+The properties of a material can be influenced by the crystal structure which forms, [@cite] and the micro-structure of that crystal. [@Granasy2004] Manufacturing materials to these exacting specifications requires understanding all aspects of crystal growth.

-For the transition from a disordered liquid phase to an ordered crystal phase, there needs to be an initial region which starts the process of ordering.
+The transition from a disordered liquid phase to an ordered crystal phase, requires an initial region of order from which it can propagate, a process known as nucleation.
-The transition from the liquid phase to the crystal phase, results in a saving of potential energy $H$;
+The highly structured order of the crystal phase results in a lower enthalpy $H$ than that of the liquid.
-the order of the crystal allowing particles to adopt a lower energy structure.
-However, a consequence of this ordering is the reduction in the range of accessible states known as the entropy $H$.
+However, a consequence of the ordering of a crystal is a reduction in the range of accessible states, known as entropy $S$.
-The relationship between the changes of these two factors, potential energy $\Delta H$, and entropy $\Delta S$ is codified in the equation for the change in the Gibbs free energy $\Delta G$.
+This means the transition from the liquid to the crystal results in a decrease in the enthalpy $\Delta H < 0$ and an increase in the entropy $\Delta S > 0$.
+The change in the Gibbs free energy $\Delta G$ [@eq:gibbs_free_energy] describes how changes in the enthalpy $\Delta H$ and entropy $\Delta S$ contribute to possibility of spontaneous change from a liquid configuration to a crystal configuration.

 $$ \Delta G = \Delta H + T \Delta S $$ {#eq:gibbs_free_energy}

-This equation additionally includes the term $T$, which represents the temperature.
-This relationship for the Gibbs free energy provides an important relationship, at some temperature $T_m$, the entropy lost by forming the crystal $T_m \Delta S$ is equal to the energy gained $\Delta H$.
+@Eq:gibbs_free_energy includes a term for the temperature $T$, which changes the influence of the entropy, where at the melting point $T_m$ the enthalpy lost from crystallisation is equal to the entropy gained resulting in $\Delta G = 0$.
-This temperature, $T_m$, is the melting point.

 The relationship in @eq:gibbs_free_energy identifies the most stable state for a given condition;
 that is the equilibrium state.